 Although many listeners find this second reference offensive, it is not a new policy.
 NPR has used "Mr." since the mid-1970s when President Gerald Ford was in office.
 The president is the only person whom NPR routinely refers to with the Mr. honorific on second reference.
 If NPR does a story, say on James Hamilton, an Ohio car dealer, he will be Hamilton on second reference, not Mr. Hamilton.

-"NPR has used Mister as the alternative term of respect on second (and subsequent) references to the president of the United States for decades,"said Ron Elving, senior supervising editor of the Washington desk.
+"NPR has used Mister as the alternative term of respect on second (and subsequent) references to the president of the United States for decades," Ron Elving, NPR's senior supervising editor of the Washington desk, told Ombudsman Alicia Shepard.
 "I personally have been Washington editor for three presidents and we have done it consistently through this time."

 To confirm Elving's statement, we pulled audio from the last three presidencies.

 Newscaster Dale Willman: The 1988 campaign pledge by President Bush was fulfilled today when his 1,000th point of light was honored in Boston.
 Mr. Bush had pledged to recognize 1,000 people or groups who were making a difference with their volunteerism.

 Host Robert Siegel: President Clinton announced today that the leaders of Bosnia, Serbia, and Croatia had agreed to end what Mr. Clinton described as the worst conflict since World War II.